 The Regulations make specific provision for the London Councils (formerly the Association of London Government) to establish a panel, which could exercise the functions of an independent remuneration panel on behalf of London borough councils.

-This notice sets out the allowances for Wandsworth Councillors for the financial year 2018/19.
-At its meeting on 11 July 2018, the Council decided not to accept the full amounts recommended by the independent panel, nor its proposal that allowances should be uprated for inflation in line with the local government pay award; instead, the Council decided to leave the rate of allowances, including the Basic Allowance, unchanged for 2018/19 and for 2019/20.
-The only change was the inclusion of an additional Overview and Scrutiny Chairman and Deputy Chairman.
+This notice sets out the allowances for Wandsworth Councillors for the financial year 2021/22.
+At its meeting on 21 July 2021, the Council decided not to accept the full amounts recommended by the independent panel, nor its proposal that allowances should be uprated for inflation in line with the local government pay award; instead, the Council decided to leave the rate of allowances, including the Basic Allowance, unchanged for 2021/22 and for 2022/23.

 The panel recommended that reimbursement could be paid through allowance schemes to those Councillors who incur expenditure for the care of children or dependent relations whilst undertaking particular duties.
-The Panel recommended that a maximum hourly rate should be set locally and this was set at £9.26.
+The Panel recommended that a maximum hourly rate should be set locally and this was set at £10.85.
 The Panel sets out a number of conditions, which should apply.
-The Council agreed to follow the recommendations of the Panel and implement a scheme for childcare and dependent carers' allowance as recommended by the Panel.

 The Council may pay allowances to formal co-opted (non-elected) members of Council committees and this was included in the Scheme at £746.54 per year.
 The exceptions are the two Independent Persons on the Standards Committee who each receive £400 per year.